Sickle Cell Disease

 Receive routine follow-up care

 • See your healthcare provider regularly.
-Most people who have sickle cell disease should see their provider every 3 to 12 months, depending on their age.
+Most people who have sickle cell disease should see their provider every 3 to 12 months, depending on their age and type of sickle cell.

 Learn what to do in a pain crisis

-• When an acute crisis is just starting, drink lots of fluids and take a nonsteroidal anti-inflammatory (NSAID) pain medicine, such as ibuprofen.
+• When an acute crisis is just starting, drink lots of fluids and take a nonsteroidal anti-inflammatory drug (NSAID), such as ibuprofen.
 If you have kidney problems, acetaminophen is often preferred.
+Also apply heat to the area with a heating pad or compress.

 Adopt a healthy lifestyle